-Rep. Jennifer T. Wexton (D-VA-10) used the tail end of her Congressional summer recess to check in with local
+Rep. Jennifer T. Wexton (D-VA-10) used the tail end of her Congressional summer recess to check in with local veterans and community groups on the impact of new legislation that is intended

 The VA MISSION Act was almost 100 days old as of the Sept.
 6 meeting between Wexton and representatives of several local veterans’ organizations, held at the Ida Lee Park Recreation Center in Leesburg.
 The legislation took effect in early June with the intention of linking veterans up with better access to health care and mental health services at both the veterans administration hospital system and with local community providers.